All insights

 Where to start this quarter

-That's how AI stops being a project and starts being an architecture.
+That is how AI stops being a project and becomes part of the organization's architecture.

 Key takeaways

-• Data, governance, and observability must exist before the model does
+• Data, governance, and observability must precede technology selection

 Related insights